kammitama5/kammitama5.github.io/_posts/2018-7-7-Saturday-July-7th.md

  - So I didn't *actually* get around to doing the Elm earlier in the day I tried to wake my laptop up from sleeping, and it actually didn't wake up :O
  - As it turns out, my screen went kaput, so I could see it dimly flickering.
 So working on getting that repaired, but in the meantime I got a Lenovo Laptop.
-It has a more powerful core and is already faster, and I think I might even be able to get Chromium properly installed on this one.
-So we shall see.
-I guess Henry II (this new one) needs some Haskell, space and Coq stickers :D
+It has a more powerful core and is already faster; however Chromium is not working on 18.04 in a stable manner.
+There have been several complaints.
+   So I opted for Opera instead, and I *love* it.
+It's fast.
+It also works flawlessly with GHangouts, which is what we use for our screen-sharing.
+I also got a new headset, which is more like the one I use at work.
+It also works quite well.
+Henry II (this new laptop) has space, Deep Spec, LambdaConf and Coq stickers :D However, he really needs a Haskell sticker :(

  ## Elm
   - So I believe our slider will be something along the lines of [this](http://debug.elm-lang.org/edit/Stamps.elm).